UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/ukui-control-center/en_US/index.md

 ####  Monitor
 The monitor settings can be selected for the current monitor, adjusting the screen resolution, orientation, screen refresh rate, etc., while the screen can be scaled and the brightness adjusted.

 The upper colored rectangle represents the current screen, with the monitor name and interface name displayed in the middle.

 The drop-down list on the right side of the monitor contains all the current monitors, and these are active.
 If users need to set the selected monitor as the main screen, then click "set as home screen" .
 And there is and only one home screen at the same time.

 All configuration changes to resolution, refresh rate, etc. are for the currently active monitor.

-Resolution: The drop-down list on the right contains a list of resolutions supported by the system and monitor.The resolution of the currently active monitor can be toggled by the drop-down list, and the change will take effect.
+**Resolution:** The drop-down list on the right contains a list of resolutions supported by the system and monitor.The resolution of the currently active monitor can be toggled by the drop-down list, and the change will take effect.

-Orientation: The drop-down list on the right contains 4 options: arrow-up, 90°arrow-right,arrow-down,90°arrow-left, check to make the change real.
+**Orientation:**The drop-down list on the right contains 4 options: arrow-up, 90°arrow-right,arrow-down,90°arrow-left, check to make the change real.

-Refresh Rate:The drop-down list on the right contains the list of the current refresh rate supported by the monitor at the current resolution automatically and 59.9993Hz, checked to make the change real.
+**Refresh Rate:**The drop-down list on the right contains the list of the current refresh rate supported by the monitor at the current resolution automatically and 59.9993Hz, checked to make the change real.

-Turn off the monitor : This option is only effective when there are two or more monitors, and the opener on/off button is changed.
+**Turn off the monitor :** This option is only effective when there are two or more monitors, and the opener on/off button is changed.

 All monitors display the home screen image: this option needs to be changed only if there are multiple monitors and the change is true by turning on their on/off buttons.
 #### Night mode
 Turn on the night mode as shown in Fig. 3, the user can modify the time and set the monitor on drink off time to adjust the color temperature of the monitor.